brianjking/1upkeyboard-docs/docs/wordpress-basics/updating-shop-categories-menu.md

 * Click the **Clone** icon to clone one of the categories *(Example: DIY Artisan Supplies)*
 ![divi clone button](../images/divi-clone-button.png)
-* Click the :fas fa-bars: icon to edit the newly cloned item.
+* Click the :fa-bars: icon to edit the newly cloned item.

 ![shop categories divi](../images/divi-edit-image-overlay.png)